 This one requires a reality check in my opinion.
 Sometimes lousy things happen, and sometimes they are really bad.
 Pretending they are not isn’t optimism.
 It is avoidance.
 But when things are just bopping along during your day-to-day existence, you have the ability to look at your day through whatever lens you choose.

 I remember a time in my own life when I would spill coffee on myself and blurt something like “This is going to be a crummy day!”
 Guess what?
 I was right nearly every single time.
 Finally, I learned that it works both ways.
 It really does.
 And even when things don’t go the way you want, it is rarely something that’s going to dramatically affect your life.

 Work at it, and remind yourself to stay positive when you start to slip.
 Eventually, optimism sticks.

 That task probably sounds more grandiose and intimidating than it should.
 Sure, some people devote their life to a cause, and that’s great.
 But this might simply mean setting a goal and reaching it.
 Grow a garden.
 Stay in touch with long distance friends.
 Become proficient in a newly learned skill, like playing the guitar.

-Look for opportunities to savor what's happening today.
-Don't wait for tomorrow.
+Look for opportunities to savor what is happening today.
+Don’t wait for tomorrow.

 Try to avoid dwelling on the past or worrying about the future, which is easier said than done.
 Work toward the future, of course, but don’t lose sight of today, and enjoy it fully if you can.